wisdom-oss/authorization-service/README.md

 - [X] Run user related commands
 - [X] Run Scope related commands via HTTP
 - [X] Run Role related commands via HTTP

+## Important Information
+### 1. Access Tokens
+The TTL (time-to-live) of an access token is 1 hour
+### 2. Refresh Tokens
+For every authorization request a refresh_token will be issued.
+The TTL of a refresh token is 7 days
+### 3. Scopes
+The scopes which were assigned to an access token will also be assigned to a refresh token.
+Therefore, requesting a new access token with a refresh token will only grant the same scopes as specified in the original request.
+Extending or changing scopes is not supported and will result in an authorization error